ranahamzaintisar1995/ranahamzaintisar1995/README.md

 ### Hi

 - I'm Rana Hamza Intisar
-- I am a Data Engineer and Data Scientist.
+- I am a Data Engineer and a Data Scientist.
 - I am currently looking for data engineering roles in Germany.
 - I have done a variety of projects in different programming languages which can be viewed in my github repository.
 - If you are interested more in my profile visit my website: [ranahamzaintisar](https://ranahamzaintisar1995.github.io)